Greenhouse effect

 In other words, the greenhouse effect is stronger and, instead of keeping the earth at a stable temperature, it is causing the planet to heat up.

-Give examples of natural greenhouse gases (GHGs).
+Examples of natural greenhouse gases (GHGs)

 CO2 is released through natural processes, such as volcanic eruptions, plant respiration and animals and humans breathing.